boots-edu/textbook/source/text/8-testing/testing.md

     -   Pass it one and verify contents of the array
 -   How does it behave on a positive real number?
     -   Pass it a positive real number and verify contents of the array
--   How does it behave when passed a 0.
+-   How does it behave when passed a 0?
     -   Pass it a 0 and verify the contents of the array
--   How does it behave on a negative integer.
+-   How does it behave on a negative integer?
     -   Pass it a negative integer and verify the contents of the array
 -   How does it behave on a negative real number?
     -   Pass it a negative real and verify the contents of the array